Pet Age Calculator

 Why do large dogs age faster?

 Large breed dogs have a more accelerated metabolism and growth, which causes greater oxidative stress in their cells.
 This means their life expectancy is shorter than that of small dogs.
+Biological markers show that giant breeds can reach senior status as early as 5 human years of age, while small breeds might not reach it until 10 or 11.

 How do cats age compared to humans?